TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

    </f:for>

-To make such texts exchangeable, they have to be removed from the Fluid template and inserted into a language file of format :file:`.xlf`.
+To make such texts exchangeable, they have to be removed from the Fluid template and inserted into an :ref:`XLIFF language file <xliff>`.
 Every text fragment which is to be translated is given an identifier (also called key) that can be inserted in the Fluid template.